 SIX: Let There Be Light – Pull back curtains, open windows and blinds and in particularly dark rooms turn on some subtle lighting either a lamp or use dimmers.
 As long as it isn’t blinding, buyers won’t notice that the light is on in the middle of the day as they are more interested in inspecting the space.

 EIGHT: Would You Buy Your Own House? – Check everything is perfect on inspection day.
 Have the bins been emptied, cleaned and hidden away?
 Is the front nature strip mowed and clear of rubbish?
 Is there a number on your house or letterbox?
 Has all the junk mail been collected?
-Are your cupboards tidy? (buyers are sticky beaks) Is the laundry and clothes line clear of washing?
+Are your cupboards tidy? (buyers are sticky beaks) Is the laundry and clothesline clear of washing?
 Don’t make potential buyers think about the realities of everyday life, create the illusion that in your house life is a dream!

 Harbourline’s point of difference is that they are committed to building lasting relationships through a high standard of personal service at an affordable price.
-They are not focussed on high volume turnover at any cost and are dedicated to achieving a premium outcome for each and every one of their clients.
+They are not focused on high volume turnover at any cost and are dedicated to achieving a premium outcome for each and every one of their clients.